GenesisCraig/dud/README.md

 The purpose of this utility is to aid us in identifying project directories that are good candidates to move over to archival (nearline) storage.

 ## To Do List
-- [ ] **Summary:** Learn how `promises` and `futures` work to build a summary with accumulator totals.
-- [ ] **Multi-threading:** Make it multi-threaded, probably using queue with a fixed number of worker threads.
+- [x]**Multi-threading:** Make it multi-threaded, probably using queue with a fixed number of worker threads.
 - [ ] **Data-Link:** Parse the directory names to detect possible "project numbers" then do an SQL lookup on the Accounting/ERP system to get project status.
 Use a commandline flag to trigger this behavior.

 ### Caveat Emptor
-I'm just beginning C++ so it is quite new to me and I haven't done any C programming in years, having spent most of the last 15+ years in SQL and PHP, so becareful using any of my code, but PLEASE feel free to tear it up and let me know how to make it better.
+I'm just beginning C++ so it is quite new to me and I haven't done any C programming in years, having spent most of the last 15+ years in SQL and PHP, so be careful using any of my code, but PLEASE feel free to tear it up and let me know how to make it better.